M7OCM/890/README.md

 Use at own risk, no guarantee anything will work correctly or as intended.
 Provided as is for ham operators to evaluate ☠ Goes without saying back up your SPI.

-Personally tested myself and appears to be error free, spectrum fully tested and functional though it is still in early stages of development.
+Personally tested myself and appears error free, spectrum fully tested and functional though it is still in early stages of development.
 A fair few changes by me and new take on the color themes and display layout.

 ![20231126_232206](https://github.com/M7OCM/890/assets/128899149/54afe5dd-b26f-43c8-a622-3b85a9a4fee7)